espressif/esp-idf/examples/protocols/slip/slip_udp/README.md

 ## Overview

-This provides SLIP support for connection to Contiki gateway devices, allowing the ESP32 to be used to bridge between low-power networks and IP (Wifi / Ethernet).
+This provides SLIP support for connection to Contiki gateway devices, allowing the ESP platform board to be used to bridge between low-power networks and IP (Wifi / Ethernet).

 ## How to use example